Scott216/Adafruit-LED-Backpack-Library/README.txt

+I modified this library to use DSSCircuits.com I2C.h library instead of wire.h.
+It's only been tested with the 7-segment displays

 This is a library for the Adafruit LED Backpacks
 This library works with the Adafruit Mini 8x8 and 7-Segment LED Backpacks
   ----> http://www.adafruit.com/products/881